 - Give your skirt a final press and decorate with lace or ric-rac.
 (Read: how to sew lace, how to sew ric-rac)

-Now your skirt is all read to give to baby!
-Wear it with a simple t-shirt or onsie decorated with some of your leftover scraps.
+Now your skirt is all ready to give to the baby!
+Wear it with a simple t-shirt or onesie decorated with some of your leftover scraps.

 - Free Burp Cloth Pattern – 3 shapes